eleda77/eleda77.github.io/docs/vocab_list.md

 **cresset** - a metal container of oil, grease, wood, or coal set alight for illumination and typically mounted on a pole

+**crozier** - a hooked staff carried by a bishop as a symbol of pastoral office; the curled top of a young fern

 **cruet** - a small container or set of containers for salt, pepper, oil, or vinegar for use at a dining table; also used for wine/water in celebration of the Eucharist

 **crump** - a loud thudding sound, especially one made by an exploding bomb or shell (also used as a verb)

+**crwth** - an ancient Celtic instrument that is similar to a violin

+**curlew** - a large wading bird of the sandpiper family, with a long down-curved bill, brown streaked plumage, and frequently a distinctive ascending two-note call
 ### D {#header-title-4}

 **dastard** - a dishonourable or despicable man